The Outer Edge of Youth (2020)

 NOTE

-The questions proposed by the boys—and by the work—are not unsentimental.
-They are the questions of a young mind and they are those of a consciousness freshly awakened to the breadth and the richness and the complexity of the world beyond the domestic sphere which is the domain of early youth.
-While we ask such questions with decreasing frequency as adults, and while we lose patience with the impossibility of resolving their contradictory and unsatisfying answers, I refuse to believe that they are invalid.
-When I am alone, and at peace, and silent, and still, they are the questions which emerge from the deepest places of my being with the most burning and ecstatic urgency.
-I turn for help to the young people in my life, whether these be my own young daughters or the somewhat older imagined children in this work, to help me keep asking them aloud and in earnest.
+The questions they ask—and that I still ask—are not naïve.
+They are the questions of a mind newly awake to the complexity of the world beyond childhood.
+Though we often lose patience with these questions as we grow older, I believe they remain valid.
+When I am alone, and silent, and still, they rise from the deepest part of me with the same burning, ecstatic urgency.
+I turn to the young people in my life, and to the imagined children in this work, to remind me to keep asking them aloud.

 Scott Ordway